-Open as App can use a fair share of Excel logic, if you give it a chance.
+Open as App can automatically import most of your Excel logic into the app and recognize contexts - if you give it a chance.

 - Clear information only.

 Color highlights or crossed-out data will not be relevant for the data analysis that leads to your app.
 However, your highlights already show you what is most important for your app.
 You will find out, how to "Design" your App in this section: https://support.openasapp.net/hc/en-us/sections/202020989